siangernlow/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 System detects error in the entered data.
-    * 3a1.
+    * 2a1.
 System prompts user for correct data.
-    * 3a2.
+    * 2a2.
 User enters new data.
-    Steps 3a1-3a2 are repeated until the data entered are correct.
+    Steps 2a1-2a2 are repeated until the data entered are correct.
     Use case resumes at step 3.

     Use case ends.

+**UC04 - View all people**

+**MSS**

+1. User requests to list all people.
+2. System shows a list of all people.

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.
+    * 2a1.
+System generates a sample list.
+    * 2a2.
+System shows the sample list.

+  Use case ends.

+**UC05 - View all locations**

+**MSS**

+1. User requests to list all locations.
+2. System shows a list of all locations.

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.
+    * 2a1.
+System generates a sample list.
+    * 2a2.
+System shows the sample list.

+  Use case ends.

+**UC06 - View all visits**

+**MSS**

+1. User requests to list all visits.
+2. System shows a list of all visits.

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.
+    * 2a1.
+System generates a sample list.
+    * 2a2.
+System shows the sample list.

+  Use case ends.

-**UC06: View all infected people**
+**UC07 - View all infected people**

 **MSS**